poojadixit1908/web-and-api-automation/README.md

-# wooliesx-qa-challenge
-WooliesX QA Code Challenge
+# Web and API testing

 This project solves the QA challenge for web and api testing.

 ### Frameworks and patterns used